ammar-tanwar/bloglearnbay/posts/8-most-demanded-data-science-tools-in-2023.md

 ### Features:-

-- This is one of the most used **tools for data science** and a well-known library and framework in data science.
+- This is one of the most used **tools for data science** and a well-known library/framework in data science.

 - Different APIs can be programmed in Python, Scala, Java, and R. Scala is its most popular usage as it's cross-platform and based on JVM (Java Virtual Machine).